JaewooKim0/go-dreaming-of-adventure/README.md

    - Wait for the import process to complete
    - Open the IDX Panel and click "Authenticate" with the Gemini API integration.
    - Once authenticated, click to get a key which will be copied to your keyboard.
-   - Add the key to the env variable section in `.idx/dev.nix`.

 1. Open a new terminal window:
    - Open the command palette (CTRL/CMD-SHIFT-P)
    - Begin typing **terminal**
    - Select **Terminal: Create New Terminal**

+1. Set the API Key in the `API_KEY` environment varaible
+    - `export API_KEY=<your_api_key>`

+1. Compile and run the program:
-   - Run `go run .`
+   - `go run .`

+1. When asked "What do you want to dream about?", answer with something fun.
+   - For example, type: `I want to dream about unicode.`

 ## Local dev environment